Jugetsudo Paris

 Matcha

-Matcha is the only tea in the world that is reduced.
-In a fine powder, intended to be diluted in water.
-It is also the tea par excellence for the tea ceremony.
-A good Matcha is almost creamy in the mouth and very smooth.
-It does not present any bitterness or sourness.
-It is very tasty.
+Matcha is the only tea in the world that is ground into a fine powder, meant to be dissolved in water.
+It is also the quintessential tea for the tea ceremony.
+A good matcha is almost creamy on the palate and very smooth.
+It has no bitterness or sourness.
+It is very flavorful.

 Sencha